Eric Comrie: Amateur

 Comrie was born in Edmonton, Alberta but moved to Newport Beach, California with his family when he was nine.
 He played minor ice hockey with the LA Selects (now the LA Jr. Kings) in the Tier 1 Elite Hockey League.
 As a youth, he played in the 2008 Quebec International Pee-Wee Hockey Tournament with the LA Selects.
-Comrie was drafted in the 1st round, 13th overall, by the Tri-City Americans in the 2010 WHL Bantam Draft.
+Comrie was drafted in the 1st round, 13th overall, by the Tri-City Americans in the 2010 WHL bantam draft.
 During the 2010–11 season, Comrie played for the Selects U16 team, posting a save % of .940 and a GAA of 1.34 over 19 games.

-During Comrie's rookie 2011–12 rookie season with the Americans, he appeared in 31 games, posting a save percentage of .900.
+Comrie made his WHL debut on April 10, 2011 with the Americans in a playoff game against the Spokane Chiefs in relief of goaltender Drew Owsley in a 6–3 loss.
+During Comrie's rookie season during the 2011–12 season with Tri-City, he appeared in 31 games, posting a save percentage of .900.
 Comrie improved on his play in the 2012–13 season until a hip injury shut him down after 37 appearances.
 At the end of the season he was ranked 2nd amongst North American goaltenders by the NHL Central Scouting Service.
 Comrie was drafted in the 2nd round (59th overall) by the Winnipeg Jets.
 Comrie had a strong 2013–14 season, leading the WHL in save percentage (.925) and was named to the WHL (West) Second All Star team.